-Florida school shooter’s jury selection to start over
+Error forces redo of Florida school shooter’s jury selection

 “This is not harmless error,” McCann said.

 Melisa McNeill, Cruz’s lead public defender, strongly disagreed with the decision to strike the potential jurors now.
 She said Scherer should wait until next week to see if the 11 jurors returned and could be questioned.
-She then asked Scherer to delay her decision until Monday afternoon to give her side more time to do research, but Scherer sided with the prosecution.
-She said might reconsider if the defense can make a persuasive argument Monday afternoon after it finishes its research.
+She then asked the judge to delay her decision until Monday afternoon to give her side more time to do research.
+Scherer sided with the prosecution, but said she might reconsider if the defense can make a persuasive argument Monday afternoon after it finishes its research.

 Cruz, 23, pleaded guilty in October to murdering 17 and wounding 17 at Parkland’s Marjory Stoneman Douglas High School on Feb.
 14, 2018.
 The 12-member jury that will be selected after a two-month, three-step winnowing process will decide if he is sentenced to death or life in prison without parole.
 The misstep will almost certainly push back opening statements from their scheduled date of mid-June.
 They had already been delayed from May 31.

-The possibility of a mistrial had been hanging over jury selection since Scherer made the error on April 5 during questioning of a group of 60 potential jurors, the fifth of 21 panels that have appeared before the judge, prosecutors and the defense.
+Having to start all over again has been a possibility since Scherer made the error on April 5 during questioning of a group of 60 potential jurors, the fifth of 21 panels that have appeared before the judge, prosecutors and the defense.

 With the previous four groups and every group since, Scherer only asked potential jurors if they knew Cruz or any of the attorneys and if they had any personal or work hardships that would make it impossible for them to serve from June through September.
 With the fifth group, however, she also asked if any of the candidates would not follow the law if chosen.
 A couple people put up their hands, then a couple more until soon there were 11 hands held aloft.